Skip to main content

 - Testing & Certification and Gemmological laboratory

-2. Watch and clock Sector
+2. Timepiece Sector

 - Manufacturing of watches and clocks